 You can configure the Hot Spare feature using the iDRAC settings.
-For more information on iDRAC settings, see the iDRAC7 User's Guide underSoftware \rightarrow Systems Management \rightarrow Dell Remote Access Controllers , at dell.com/support/ manuals.
+For more information on iDRAC settings, see the iDRAC7 User's Guide at support.dell.com/manuals.

-Removing A Redundant Power Supply
+Removing An AC Power Supply

 CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
 Read and follow the safety instructions that came with the product.